 Start with a 45-lb sack of live crawfish.

 Rinse the crawfish several times until rinse water becomes clear.

-Fill a 120-qt pot about halfway and place on a high flame and let the water begin to boil.
+Fill a 120-qt pot about halfway with water.
+Place over a high flame and bring the water to a boil.

-Prepare additives: cut up celery, halve lemons and onions, chop off tops and bottoms of garlic bulbs: and cut sausage into pieces; potatoes can be added whole, right in the bag.
+Prepare additives: Cut up celery, halve lemons and onions, and chop off tops and bottoms of garlic bulbs.
+Cut sausage into pieces.
+Potatoes can be added whole, right in the bag.

 Once the water has come to a rolling boil, add the crawfish.

 Let the crawfish boil for about 4 minutes, then turn off the heat.